-Completion of the Research Writing Requirement
+Completion of the Graduation Writing Requirement

 - The writing project must be completed to the faculty advisor's satisfaction.
 Each student should pick up a Writing Requirement completion form from the OSA (also available online), complete the form, and take it to the professor for their signature.
 It is the student's responsibility to submit the completed form to the OSA.

 - A passing grade must be received in the course in which the Research Writing Requirement project is completed.